guiferrpereira/easypay/README.markdown

 Easypay
 =========

-_Easypay_ is a Ruby client for the [Easypay](http://www.easypay.pt/) payment platform that allows payments with credit cards and (MB references to Portugal)
+_Easypay_ is a Ruby client for [Easypay](http://www.easypay.pt/) payment platform that allows payments with credit cards and (MB references to Portugal)

 Installation
 ------------